5 Raster-vector interactions

 5.1 Introduction

 This chapter focuses on interactions between raster and vector geographic data models, both introduced in Chapter 1.
-It includes four main techniques:
+It includes three main techniques:

 These concepts are demonstrated using data from previous chapters, to understand their potential real-world applications.